-The autonomic nervous system is the brain’s master control mechanism, also regulates your gut physiology, appetite, mood, and inflammation.
+The autonomic nervous system is the brain’s master control mechanism and regulates your gut physiology, appetite, mood, and inflammation.

 EVOO helps people feel full after a meal which helps people control their weight.
-This full feeling is associated to a derivative of oleic acid called OEA (Oleoiletanolamide).
+This full feeling is associated with a derivative of oleic acid called OEA (Oleoiletanolamide).

 Research suggests that ingesting dietary fat stimulates epithelial cells of the small intestine and releases the OEA.
-Upon release it engages sensory fibers of the vagus nerve to diminish food intake.
-The vagus nerve is the autonomic nervous system’s main nerve.
+Upon release, it engages sensory fibers of the vagus nerve to diminish food intake.

 The absorptive epithelium of the small intestine converts the oleic acid contained within the olive oil into OEA.
 OEA acts with receptors causing the feeling of satiety which affects meal size and reduces feeding frequency.